Nelarius/playground/README.md

 ## Compiling

-The source code uses GCC pragmas.
+The source code uses GCC pragmas and C++14.

 ### Linux
 Run `make test` to build the tests, and then `make all` to build the program, copy resources and run all the tests.